iterative/dvc.org/content/docs/user-guide/visualizing-plots.md

 ways to configure visualizations.
 Users can mark specific stage
 <abbr>outputs</abbr> as plots or define top-level `plots` in `dvc.yaml`.

-### Stage plots

-When using `dvc stage add`, instead of using `--outs/--outs-no-cache` particular outputs can be marked with `--plots/--plots-no-cache`.
-This will tell DVC that they are intended for visualizations.

-Upon running `dvc plots show/diff` DVC will collect stage plots alongside the [top-level plots](#top-level-plots) and display them conforming to their configuration.
-Note, that if there are stage plots in the project and they are also used in some top-level definitions, DVC will create separate rendering for the stage plots and all definitions using them.

-This special type of outputs might come in handy if users want to visually compare experiments results with other experiments versions and not bother with writing top-level plot definitions in `dvc.yaml`.

 ### Top-level plots

 Plots can also be defined in a top-level `plots` key in `dvc.yaml`.
-Unlike [stage plots](#stage-plots), these definitions let you overlay plots from different data sources, for example training vs. test results (on the current project version).
+These let you overlay plots from different data sources, for example training vs. test results (on the current project version).
 Conversely, you can create multiple plots from a single source file.
 You can also use any plots file in the project, regardless of whether it's a stage outputs.
 This creates a separation between visualization and outputs.

 In order to define the plot, users need to provide data and an optional configuration for the plot.
 The plots should be defined in a `dvc.yaml`, file